Provence-Alpes-Côte d'Azur

-Provence-Alpes-Côte d'Azur (Note: /fr/; Provença-Aups-Còsta d'Azur /oc/ or Provença-Alps-Còsta d'Azur /oc/; Provenza-Alpi-Costa Azzurra.
-Literally 'Provence-Alps-Azure Coast', i.e. 'Provence-Alps-French Riviera'.) (commonly shortened to PACA), also known as Région Sud, (Note: Region del Sud.
+Provence-Alpes-Côte d'Azur (Note: /fr/; Provença-Aups-Còsta d'Azur /oc/ or Provença-Alps-Còsta d'Azur /oc/; Provenza-Alpi-Costa Azzurra; Prouvença-Alpe-Costa D'Azur.
+Literally 'Provence-Alps-Azure Coast', i.e. 'Provence-Alps-French Riviera'.) (commonly shortened to PACA), sometimes known as Région Sud, (Note: Region del Sud.
 'Southern Region'.) is one of the eighteen administrative regions of France, located at the far southeastern point of the mainland.
-The main prefecture and largest city is Marseille, France's second largest city after Paris and the 2nd largest urban area when combined with Aix-en-Provence with over 1.9 million residents.
+The main prefecture and largest city is Marseille, France's second largest city proper after Paris and the 2nd largest urban area when combined with Aix-en-Provence with over 1.9 million residents.

 History

 The region is roughly coterminous with the former French province of Provence, with the addition of the following adjacent areas: the former papal territory of Avignon, known as Comtat Venaissin; the former Sardinian-Piedmontese County of Nice annexed in 1860, whose coastline is known in English as the French Riviera and in French as the Côte d'Azur; and the southeastern part of the former French province of Dauphiné, in the French Alps.
-Previously known by the acronym PACA, the region adopted the name Région Sud as a commercial name or nickname in December 2017.
+Previously known by the acronym PACA, the region adopted the name Région Sud as a commercial name/nickname in December 2017.